 1. How many lots are being sold?

-There will be fifty-two (52) unregistered lots available for sale as follows:
+There are thirty-six (36) registered lots available for sale as follows:

 2. Are there any dual-serviced lots being sold?